Chapter 2:

 A stone foundation with a wooden frame surrounded the exterior.
 Smoke billowed out of the chimney as they approached the front door.
 A soft, metallic clanging sound emanated from within the workshop.

-Jacob wrapped his hand around the brass doorknob, which squeaked slightly as he swung the door inward, ringing a bell as he opened it and let himself inside.
+Jacob wrapped his hand around the brass doorknob, which squeaked slightly as he swung the door inward.
+A bell rang softly as he opened it and let himself inside.

-He hadn't even left the burnt-down house, but he could only assume the outside didn't fare any better than what I'd already witnessed.
+He hadn’t even left the burnt-down house, but Lawrence could only assume the outside didn’t fare any better than what he’d already witnessed.
 There was an inner turmoil within him as he thought about how the fire reduced the exquisite architecture to nothing but ash.

 Stepping onto the hardwood floor of the blacksmith’s shop, the clanging from the back stopped.
 Jacob smiled warmly as the blacksmith turned around to greet the pair.

-He was around the same height as Lawrence's father, about 180 centimeters, but he had a scruffy gray beard and very little hair on his head.
-Based on the wrinkles on his face, Lawrence could only assume he was in his mid-fifties.
+He was around the same height as Lawrence’s father, about 180 centimeters, but he had a scruffy gray beard and very little hair on his head.
+Based on the wrinkles on his face, Lawrence assumed he was in his mid-fifties.
 However, his arms were noticeably buff, like those of a bodybuilder.

-"Jacob!
-A pleasant surprise as usual!"
+“Jacob!
+A pleasant surprise as usual!”
 The blacksmith spoke in a bellowing voice.
-It was as if his tone vibrated the interior with the way he spoke.
+It was as if his tone vibrated the interior of the room.

-"Likewise, Randal.
-I'm here to pick up my package."
-Jacob said calmly, his smile persisting as he began checking out all of the weapons on display.
+“Likewise, Randal.
+I’m here to pick up my package.”
+Jacob greeted calmly, his smile still in place as he began checking out the weapons on display.

-"Of course!
-Of course!"
-Randal replied, looking at Lawrence briefly before returning to the back of his shop.
-"I see you've finally brought that son of yours!"
+“Of course!
+Of course!”
+Randal replied, taking a glance at Lawrence briefly before returning to the back of his shop.
+“I see you’ve finally brought that son of yours!”

 “Why wouldn’t I?
 The package is for him, after all.”

-"Ah, yes, you make a valid point."
-The blacksmith laughed, returning to the front, holding a sheathed kukri in both hands.
-"Here it is."
+“Ah, yes, you make a valid point.”
+The blacksmith laughed, returning to the front with a sheathed kukri in both hands.
+“Here it is.”

 He held it out to Lawrence, who carefully took it.
 The boy gripped the handle and slowly pulled the blade out of the leather sheath with a dozen stitches.
 The candlelight reflected off the metal as he looked closer at the blade inlaid with the maze-like design he had seen earlier.
 It was mesmerizing, like he could stare at it forever.
 After another second of focusing on the design, he realized the lines were glowing a dark aqua blue.